lauxlay/todolist/README.md

 2. Go to env folder then activate the virtualenv `source bin/activate` (dev) will appear before the prompt

-You can now run the script entrypoint.sh
+You can now run the script entrypoint.sh to launch app

 ### Test

-run `sh request.sh $HOST`.
-(Ex : sh request.sh 35.239.83.105)
+run `sh request.sh $HOST`

 ## Local with Minikube (k8s)